Capital in the Twenty-First Century

 There has never been a better time in history to be poor, smart, and ambitious.

-Anyone with a smartphone today has better access to knowledge and expertise than a Harvard graduate from the most illustrious family 20 years ago.
+Anyone with a smartphone today has better access to knowledge and expertise than a Harvard graduate from the most illustrious family 20 years ago (don’t @ me, Harvard alums).

 In March 2023, renowned venture capitalist Marc Andreessen wrote: